A Closer Look at Animal Hoarding

 Some say prosecution isn't the answer because hoarders are often emotionally troubled rather than criminally inclined.
 In some cases, judges can impose conditions that actually help the hoarder, such as by requiring counseling, or by prohibiting the person from having animals.

 Animal Hoarding Legislation

 Animal hoarding is covered implicitly under every state's animal cruelty statute, which typically requires caretakers to provide sufficient food, water and veterinary care.
-Only two states, Illinois and Hawaii, currently have statutory language specifically addressing animal hoarding.
+Only one state, Illinois, currently has statutory language specifically addressing animal hoarding.
 With guidance from the ASPCA, the Illinois Companion Animal Hoarder Act was created in 2001 to create a legal definition for “companion animal hoarder” and mandate counseling for those convicted of animal cruelty who meet the definition.
-Animal hoarding itself is not prohibited by the statute.
-Hawaii's 2008 law is the only state law specifically outlawing animal hoarding.
-It does not mandate psychological counseling for convicted hoarders or restrict future animal ownership.
 Anti-hoarding legislation has been proposed, but not passed, in several other states.

 How You Can Help

 Not everyone who has multiple animals is an animal hoarder.
 However, if you think someone you know is struggling with animal hoarding, here are some ways you can help:

 - Call your local humane law enforcement department, police department, animal welfare organization or veterinarian to initiate the process.
 A phone call may be the first step to getting hoarders and the animals the help they need.